-- Go the Lens tool tab or Local Adjustments tool tab and select the Purple Fringing tool.
+- Go the Lens tool tab and select the Purple Fringing tool.

 - To reduce the intensity of the purple fringing, drag the slider to the right.
 If the fringing is severe, it may not be possible to remove it entirely.

-- The setting can be copied and applied to other image files as a Style or Preset if required.
+- The setting can be copied and applied to other image files using local copy and apply.